Malar5717/delish-lab/notes.md

 resource: MealDB
   - implemented fetch and show based on desired category.

+### Level 2.1: Display fetched result
+designed a dual card to format the desired result that was fetched.

 ### Level 3.1: Animation – Door Mechanics
 set up door opening, sliding and pulling out using pure css
   - meddled with css combinators and z index to bring door mechanisms to life.